Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Information and the

-A conventional method to utilize the posterior in Eq. \ref{Bayes} is MCMC where samples from this distribution are used.
+A conventional method to utilise the posterior in Eq. (\ref{eq:Bayes}) is Markov Chain Monte Carlo (MCMC) sampling.
 However, MCMC methods are computationally expensive, suffer from slow convergence and have high-variance due to stochastic nature of estimating $J(\btheta)$.
 Since estimating $J(\btheta)$ by itself is a computationally demanding task and may vary significantly for each policy, we look for an efficient alternative.
-Thus, rather than $J(\btheta)$, we use the gradient information $\nabla_{\btheta}J(\btheta)$ that points to the direction for seeker's policy change using the \emph{Stein variational gradient descent} (SVGD) for Bayesian inference \cite{svgd,svgd_gf}.
-SVGD is a nonparametric variational inference algorithm that leverages efficient deterministic dynamics to transport a set of particles $\{\btheta_{i}\}_{i=1}^{n}$ to approximate given target posterior distributions $\ppi(\btheta|\ansopt,\actiont,\hist,I)$.
-Unlike traditional variational inference methods, SVGD does not confine the approximation within a parametric families, which means the seeker's policy does not need to be approximated by another.
-Further, SVGD converges faster than MCMC due to the deterministic updates that efficiently leverage gradient information of the seeker's policy posterior.
+Thus, rather than $J(\btheta)$, we use the gradient information $\nabla_{\btheta}J(\btheta)$ that points to the direction for seeker's policy change using the \emph{Stein variational gradient descent} (SVGD) for Bayesian inference \cite{svgd_gf,svgd}.
+SVGD is a nonparametric variational inference algorithm that leverages efficient deterministic dynamics to transport a set of particles $\{\btheta_{i}\}_{i=1}^{n}$ to approximate given target posterior distributions $\ppi(\btheta|\histT,I)$.
+Unlike traditional variational inference methods, SVGD does not confine the approximation within a parametric families, which means the \seeker\!\!'s policy does not need to be approximated by another.
+Further, SVGD converges faster than MCMC due to the deterministic updates that efficiently leverage gradient information of the \seeker\!\!'s policy posterior.
 This inference is efficiently performed by iteratively updating multiple ``particles'' $\{\btheta_{i}\}$ as $\btheta_{i}=\btheta_{i}+\epsilon_\theta\psi^{*}(\btheta_{i})$, where $\epsilon_\theta$ is a step size and $\psi(\cdot)$ is a function in the unit ball of a reproducing kernel Hilbert space (RKHS).
 Here, $\psi^{*}$ is chosen as the solution to minimizing KL divergence between the particles and the target distribution.
-It was shown that this function has a closed form solution, and an empirical estimate \cite{svgd}: where $k$ is the the positive definite kernel associated with the RKHS space.
-In this update rule $\hat{\psi}$, the first term involves the gradient $\nabla_{\btheta}\log\ppi(\btheta|\ansopt,\actiont,\hist,I)$ which moves the seeker's policy particles $\btheta_{i}$ towards the high probability regions by sharing information across similar particles.
-The second term $\nabla_{\btheta_{j}}k(\btheta_{j},\btheta_{i})$ utilizes the curvature of the parameter space to push the particles away from each other, which leads to diversification of the seeker's policies.
+It was shown that this function has a closed form empirical estimate \cite{svgd}: